 Finally, the Blog is fully searchable, of course.
 The “Search” field is in the sidebar on the right side.
 Looking for a specific attorney, judge, party or patent number?
 Search it!

 Sign up to email alerts by using the respective sidebar widget, and you will be kept posted automatically.
 Upon subscription, you will receive a confirmation link via email; that’s it.
 Or register as a user via the sidebar widget on the right side.

 Share your thoughts about the case-law of the FPC: Use the “Leave a Reply” section at the end of each post to open or participate in fruitful discussion on the merits of the cases.

-P.S.: You feel we could do better?
-Drop us a line and we’ll see what we can do …
+You feel I could do better?
+Drop me a line and I’ll see what I can do …